 v v v v v v v v v v v v v v v v

-And RIGHT NOW, only through August, all SoulyRested subscribers have access to my 14-page, full-color e-booklet: Maple Deliciousness, in 8 steps.
-It’s free until August 31st to all SoulyRested subscribers.
-It will be available for purchase in my online shop starting September first.
+And RIGHT NOW, only through November 1st, all SoulyRested subscribers have access to my 14-page, full-color e-booklet: Making Maple Sugar in 3 simple steps!.
+It’s free until November 1st to all SoulyRested subscribers.
+After that, you can purchase it here.